nodesman/systemofmind/book/part_1/06_the_clash_of_maps.md

-title: Chapter 6: The Clash of Maps (A Guide to Relationships)
-parent: Part 1 — The Compass
-nav_order: 6
 ---
 title: Chapter 6: The Clash of Maps (A Guide to Relationships)
-parent: Part 1 — The Compass
+parent: Part I The Compass
 nav_order: 6
 ---